mjr-portfolio/powerbi_show_project/README.md

   - Attrition by **Education**, **Salary Band**, and **Job Role**
   - Attrition by **Years at Company**
 - Matrix table showing attrition counts by **Job Role and Performance Rating**
+- No complex DAX was required — this dashboard is focused on layout, filtering logic, and executive-ready readability

 ### 📸 Dashboard Overview
 ![Power BI Dashboard](images/powerbi-hr-dashboard.png)